Democratic Republic of Georgia: Economy

 When the DRG was proclaimed, the Georgian economy was not in a strong position.
-While economic issues were a European-wide issue in 1918 (owing to the First World War), as a new state Georgia faced considerably more difficulties.
-There were two main issues immediately facing Georgia: economic dependence on Russia, and the need to industralise a largely agrarian society.
+While economic issues were a Europe-wide issue in 1918 (owing to the First World War), as a new state Georgia faced considerably more difficulties.
+There were two main issues immediately facing Georgia: economic dependence on Russia, and the need to industrialise a largely agrarian society.
 Further causing issues was a lack of direction from the Georgian government, which also tried to implement a socialist-based policy into economic matters, despite lacking the financial backing to keep the economy stable.

 As part of the Russian Empire Georgia had been partially industrialised, with natural resource extraction becoming a major feature of exports from the region.
 However, as historian Stephen F. Jones has noted, imperial Russian policies served the metropolitan needs and imperial integration and there was no regional "strategy of economic development beyond state production of raw materials, the development of transport, military supplies and specialized crops such as tea, tobacco, and cotton."
 This was also seen on an ethnic scale: the overwhelming amount of traders and business-owners in Georgia were ethnic Armenian, while the administration was composed largely of ethnic Russians.
 Ethnic Georgians mainly remained in agriculture or took up unskilled labour positions in the cities.
 This division of labour between ethnic groups proved difficult to reconcile once the DRG was established, and in the aftermath of the Georgian–Armenian War in December 1918 anti-Armenian sentiment throughout Georgia made the Armenian-dominated business class reluctant to help implement needed changes to improve the economy.